apache/predictionio/docs/manual/recommendation/customize-data-prep.md

 }
 ```

-Lastly, modify `engine.json` to use this new `RecommendationEngineWithCustomPreparator` and define the parameters for the Data Preparator.
+Lastly, modify `engine.json` to use this new `RecommendationEngineWithCustomPreparator` and define the parameters for the Data Preparator, which requires a parameter `filepath`.

 ```json
 {